 As you transition from resort skiing to the backcountry, your set-up inevitably will become more complex.
 Some AT bindings prioritize downhill performance, particularly for aggressive skiers, while others focus on efficient uphill travel by keeping weight low and a natural stride in tour mode.
 To add to the mix, a growing number of hybrid newcomers strike an impressive middle ground, blurring category lines.
 How do you navigate the complex world of binding jargon, weight comparisons, and confusing product descriptions?
 We’ve got you covered.
 Below we break down the pros and cons of the three main categories of backcountry bindings: tech, frame, and hybrid.
-For our top picks for the 2018-2019 season, see our article on the best ski bindings.
+For our top picks for the 2020-2021 season, see our article on the best backcountry ski bindings.

 For many years, tech bindings have been the go-to design for backcountry enthusiasts.
-A tech binding has four metal prongs (two at the toe and two at the heel) that insert into metal holes and slats on backcountry boots.
+A traditional tech binding has four metal prongs (two at the toe and two at the heel) that insert into metal holes and slats on backcountry boots.
 To transition into walk mode, the heel of a tech binding rotates so that the toe can stay attached while the heel of the boot remains free to allow for a natural gait as you travel uphill.
 In general, tech bindings are relatively light and easy to use, making transitions from ski to walk mode quick and seamless.